 Katie Gensel obtained a B.S. in Zoology with a minor in Microbiology, and a B.A. in Spanish Language & Literature at North Carolina State University, followed by additional training in food microbiology and several years as a research technician.
-Katie is currently the Science Communications Specialist for NoroCORE.
+Katie is currently working as the Administrator & Communications Director for NoroCORE.

 Rebecca M. Goulter obtained her degree in Food Technology with first class Honors from the University of Queensland in Brisbane, Australia in 2008.
-She is currently developing her career in food virology at North Carolina State University as a Post Doctoral Research Associate under the mentorship of Dr. Lee-Ann Jaykus.
+She is currently developing her career in food virology at North Carolina State University as the Associate Director of Scientific Affairs for NoroCORE and the Jaykus Lab Manager.

 Dr. Chris Gunter is the production specialist for the commercial vegetable industry in North Carolina, working with growers to maintain a high quality of life through the use of integrated, economical and environmentally sound production practices.

 Dr. Christina Moore is the Curriculum Coordinator for the USDA-NIFA Food Virology Collaborative.
 She is developing a web-based graduate curriculum addressing food virology topics.